 With regards to determining which employees are “substantially similar”, employers should look beyond job titles, and analyze how to group employees based on “skill, effort and responsibility”, keeping in mind that job titles/job descriptions do not necessarily keep pace with the evolving nature of duties and responsibilities performed by employees.
 In addition, the Act mandates that compensation must be compared across “all of an employer’s operations or facilities.”
 Therefore, “substantially similar” workers in an employer’s South Jersey facility are expected to be paid the same as workers in North Jersey/NYC metro locations.
 Currently, it is not clear whether this includes an employer’s out of state locations.
 Also, when trying to address wage disparities within budget constraints, the Act does not allow employers to lower salaries to level any pay gap.

 The Act also prohibits employers from retaliating against workers for discussing pay and benefits with their co-workers.
-In this regard, an employer would be prohibited from retaliating against an employee for discussing with or disclosing to any other current or former employee information regarding the job title, occupational category and rate of compensation, including benefits, of the employee or any other employee or former employee of the employer, as well as the gender, race, ethnicity, military status, or national origin of the employee or any other employee or former employee of the employee regardless of whether the request was responded to.
+In this regard, an employer would be prohibited from retaliating against an employee for discussing with or disclosing to any other current or former employee information regarding the job title, occupational category and rate of compensation, including benefits, of the employee or any other employee or former employee of the employer, as well as the gender, race, ethnicity, military status, or national origin of the employee or any other employee or former employee of the employer regardless of whether the request was responded to.

 Notably, the Act also prohibits employers from requiring current or prospective employees to agree to a shortened statute of limitations period or to waive any of the protections provided by the NJLAD.
 The Act also extends the NJLAD’s two-year statute of limitations to a six-year statute of period for wage discrimination.
 In terms of damages, an employee can receive three times the amount of pay differential if a jury finds they were discriminated against under the Act.